narender24681/Bewakoof-Clone/README.md

 <hr />

 ## Technologies used
+- HTML
+- CSS
+- JavaScript
 - React
-- Redux
-- React-Bootstrap
-- MongoDB
+- React Router DOM
-- Express
+- Chakra-UI
-- NodeJS
+- JSON-Server

 <hr/>

 ## Features
 - There is login and signup functionality.
 - Navbar for easy navigation between pages and categories.
-- Product Pages where all the products are displayed using Api.
+- Product Pages where all the products are displayed using Api with add to card button
-- Add to cart functionality
+- Cart Page
 - Checkout Page
 - Payment Page

 <br/>